jkss66/YCrO3_files/README.md

 mpi-default-bin, openmpi-bin, openmpi-common, scalapack-doc, openmpi-bin, openmpi-doc, libopenmpi-dev, exchanges.x (https://github.com/dkorotin/exchanges))

 # Running the calculations
-You can run the bash script to calculate the exchange interaction for the unperturbed and unperturbed system.
+You can run the bash script to calculate the exchange interaction for the unperturbed and unperturbed system (B3g3 mode for an amplitude of 11.9 pm).

-# bash wannierham.sh
+bash wannierham.sh
-in terminal to get the exchange interaction for unperturbed and perturbed systems (B3g3 mode for an amplitude of 11.9 pm).